DoctorPok42/MyTodo/README.md

 1. Go to http://localhost:3000

-2. Login with your ssh credentials

-3. Upload your files
+2. Create an account

+3. Create a todo

+4. Drag and drop the todo to the done section

-4. Enjoy your cloud
+5. Enjoy your todo list!

 ## Tech